The Barnwell House: From castle to courthouse to museum

 We have the privilege to be able to look upon some of the most beautiful antebellum homes the south has to offer.
 Some are dated beyond the Revolutionary War and some as new as just before the Civil war.
 Every one of these homes has a story to tell.
 But what about the homes that are gone or forgotten?
 There are many that have been lost to fire or natural disaster.

-One of these forgotten homes that stands out as the most beautiful Beaufort has ever had the privilege to showcase is the “Barnwell Castle.”
+One of these forgotten homes that stands out as the most beautiful Beaufort has ever had the privilege to showcase is the “Barnwell Castle”.

 This massive castle was built around the Revolutionary period by two members of the Barnwell family.
 Edward and Robert Barnwell built this four-story mansion on the corner of Bay and Monson streets.
 They built it on two lots their father left for them to divide equally.
 They decided to build their homes into one massive duplex made mostly out of tabby.
-Edward owned the east side, and Robert the west.
-Edward had a more expensive taste than Robert, causing his half of their castle to be more elegant and cost twice as much.
+Edward owned the east side and Robert the west.
+Edward had a more expensive taste then Robert, causing his half of their castle to be more elegant and cost twice as much.
 The front had two separate staircases and two separate entrances.

 The castle was so massive that a lighted lantern was placed on a high post in front of the house to guide boats coming up the river.